 - studies of cell surface changes during development and the cell cycle

-Microplates show a CV% less than 5 when is used anti HIgG-HRP as detector and TMB as substrate.
+The Wheat Germ Coated Products show a CV% less than 5 when a HIgG-HRP is used as detector and TMB as substrate in an ELISA format.

 Storage and Stability